Phil Bolger: Sharpies

 Bolger is particularly known for his Square Boats (derogatorily known as "Bolger Boxes").
 Bolger reasoned that a simple rockered bottom and vertical sides gives the most volume, and form stability, on a given beam.
 After experimenting and studying traditional sharpies and the writings of small-boat historian Howard I. Chapelle and others, he developed the theory that the optimum chine line for a sailing sharpie should represent a regular curve without breaks, changes in radius or straight sections.
 He further reasoned that the curve of side and bottom should match as much as possible to reduce turbulence.
 He further reasoned that the sharpie was an ideal shape for a trailer sailer with either leeboards or bilgeboards to provide lateral plane.
 Bolger felt that the traditional sharpie shape Chapelle had documented based on traditional New England sharpies (with a slightly different chine profile) was inefficient and prone to causing steering difficulties.

 Both designers thought traditional rigs and boat types were suitable for small yachts, especially sailing boats.
 Generally, Chapelle noted that neither transom nor bow should be immersed when the boat is loaded, a point on which Bolger agreed.
 Later in his career Phil Bolger and Friends developed modifications to the simple sharpie bow to avoid hull slap at anchor at the expense of a much more complex geometry.

 Bolger evolved the concept of traditional sharpies and by squaring off the bow and stern to give the longest useful waterline.
 Most were configured as yawls (with main mast quite far forward and a small mizzen far aft).
 The bow on these designs is cut off and blunt and the sterns are vertical.
-In some designe an open bow can allow passage to land if the boat is beached, space for holding anchors and cables, or clearance to step and unstep a mast.
+In some designs an open bow can allow passage to land if the boat is beached, space for holding anchors and cables, or clearance to step and unstep a mast.
 Oldshoe, Micro and Long Micro have shallow ballasted full length keels whereas what he called the "Advanced Sharpies" AS19, AS29 and AS39 have one or two bilgeboards and inside ballast.
 The latter are very definitely in the extended cruise/liveaboard category.